mrmoscow/GLT-ADAM-Dash-control/README.md

 ### ToDo List
 * CSS file for  pages (C1 at lease)
 * Testing the M7 page. (should merge from A45)
-* Learn The model of SA, and how the page "Set Keysight Spectrum Analy" like
+* Learn The model of SA, and how the page "Set Keysight Spectrum Analy" like, this is donw

-* rewrote the SA.c
+### Testing for git pull & push
+* The computer